cilix-lab/ubuntu-wrt/README.md

 ### 3.3.
 Configuration
 * net.ifnames=0 was added to keep old kernel names for the interfaces.
-* No udev rules are needed. eth0 interfaces is used for the LAN and eth1 for the WAN.
+* No udev rules are needed. eth0 interface is used for the LAN and eth1 for the WAN.
 The wireless interfaces are mlan0 (mwifiex), wlan0 and wlan1 (mwlwifi).

 # Important Notice
 * This works on WRT3200ACM.
 No tests have been done on any other Linksys' WRT routers.